 This past week, Intelliverse‘s CEO, Sean Gordon, had the opportunity to be a guest on Atlanta Tech Edge.
-The weekly television news show runs on 11Alive, Atlanta’s NBC affiliate, and is hosted by investment aficionado Wes Moss.
-Wes is no stranger to TV having appeared as a contestant on season 2 of “The Apprentice.”
+The weekly television news show runs on 11Alive, Atlanta’s NBC affiliate, hosted by investment aficionado Wes Moss.
+Wes is no stranger to TV, having appeared as a contestant on season 2 of “The Apprentice.”

 Atlanta Tech Edge has been airing on Sunday mornings for a little over a year.
 11Alive’s decision to produce this show with an A-list host and in a decent time slot demonstrates the station’s understanding of its local market.
 According to the Georgia Department of Economic Development, Georgia is home to 14,900 technology companies and is the country’s 5th largest in terms of technology workers.
 Projections show these stats rising rapidly in the next few years.
 A weekly technology news program like Atlanta Tech Edge would have no problem surviving in San Francisco or New York… but has Atlanta’s tech community grown large enough to support such a show?